unified-font-object/ufo-spec/guidelines.md

 #### Native File Format

-This model allows the UFO to the the native file format for the authoring tool.
+This model allows the UFO to serve as the native file format for the authoring tool.

 ### Requirements and Recommendations